pbougue/tartare/documentation/functional_description/validity_periods.md

 1. Collect used Validity Patterns and periodes and active days couples

-For each line of the **vehiclejourney.csv** file, collect :
+For each line of the **vehiclejourney.csv** file, collect:
 * the `IDREGIME` values (ignore if empty or `-1`)
 * the `IDPERIODE` values (ignore if empty or `-1`).
 For the moment, active day (LU, MA, ME, JE, VE, SA, DI) and exceptions won't be taken into account.

 2. Get start date and end date from Validity Patterns

-In the **validitypattern.csv**, validity patterns are represented by :
+In the **validitypattern.csv**, validity patterns are represented by:
-* a start date,
+* a start date: the `DDEBUT` column,
-* a 254 characters long string containing only '0' and '1' caracters.
+* a 254 characters long string containing only '0' and '1' caracters: `J_ACTIF1` column.
 Each character show if a particular day is active ('1' value) or inactive ('0' value).
 This particular day is defined by the position in the string starting from the specified start date.
-* an other 100 characters long string representing the next 100 days
+* an other 100 characters long string representing the next 100 days: `J_ACTIF2` column.

-For the collected `IDREGIME`, in the **validitypattern.csv** file :
+For all the collected `IDREGIME`, in the **validitypattern.csv** file:
-* find the smallest date from the DDEBUT column
+* find the smallest active date
-* find the greatest active day by reading `J_ACTIF1` and `J_ACTIF2`
+* find the greatest active day

 3. Get start date and end date from periodes and active days

-For the collected `IDPERIODE` (and corresponding active days), read the **periode.csv** file and :
+For the collected `IDPERIODE` (and corresponding active days), read the **periode.csv** file and:
 * collect the corresponding start date from `DDEBUT` and end date from `DFIN`
-* gest the smallest start date and the greatest end date
+* get the smallest start date and the greatest end date

 4. Combine collected dates

 Be carefull, there could be only one method used in a data source.
-* validity start date : Get the smallest start date of the two methods
+* validity start date: Get the smallest start date of the two methods
-* validity end date : Get the greatest end date of the two methods
+* validity end date: Get the greatest end date of the two methods

 ## Computing validity period of a Neptune data set
 A Neptune data set is a Zip file containing an XML file for each transport line.
-For each XML File,for each `Timetable` node :
+For each XML File,for each `Timetable` node:
 * if there is a `period` node :
   * get the `startOfPeriod` as a start date
   * get the `endOfPeriod` as a and date
 * search the smallest and the greatest `calendarDay` as the start date and and date

 Then :
-* validity start date : Get the smallest start date
+* validity start date: Get the smallest start date
-* validity end date : Get the greatest end date
+* validity end date: Get the greatest end date

 ## Multiple data sources with different validity periods for a data set.